c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 We will use a subset of the ENCODE data.
 Specifically, the reads that map to chr22 of the following samples `ENCFF361CSC <https://www.encodeproject.org/experiments/ENCSR828XQV/>`__ and `ENCFF837BCE <https://www.encodeproject.org/experiments/ENCSR236YGF/>`_.
 They represent a ChIP-Seq analysis dataset with the CTCF transcription factor and its control input.

-We will start by downloading the dataset from `HERE <https://www.computationalgenomics.ca/tutorial/chipseq.zip>`_
+We will start by downloading the dataset from `here <https://datahub-90-cw3.p.genap.ca/chipseq.chr19.new.tar.gz>`_

 In the downloaded zip file, you will find the two fastq read files in folder rawData and will find the readset file (readsets.chipseqTest.chr22.tsv) that describes that dataset.
 You will also find the design file